|Format||Credit Hours||Tuition||Application Deadline||Test Requirements|

 *This special e-tuition rate applies to out-of-state students enrolled in a UMaineOnline degree or certificate program.
 Tuition rates for those not enrolled in a program/non-degree students can be found on Tuition & Fees.

-General Overview of M.Ed. in Literacy (Writing and the Teaching of Writing)
+Master of Education in Literacy: Individualized (Writing and the Teaching of Writing)

-The Maine Writing Project of the College of Education and Human Development offers a unique opportunity to discover your potential as a writer and teacher of writing in our unique hybrid graduate program.
-With online courses during the academic year and on-campus summer options in Orono, students will complete a Master of Education in Literacy with a focus in Writing and the Teaching of Writing.
+The Maine Writing Project of the College of Education and Human Development offers a unique opportunity to discover your potential as a writer and teacher of writing in our unique blended graduate program.
+With online courses during the academic year with on-campus summer options in Orono, students will complete a Master of Education in Literacy: Individualized with a focus in Writing and the Teaching of Writing.
 We offer the following courses and institutes:

 - Digital Writing